molresa/truegear_audio_driver/README.md

 - **other_intensity_max_percent** : *Same but, for all of the other frequency.*

 ## *Here The Pattern Settings !*
 *Do work in the V0.2 !
-But, Small notice, Didn't do the Left/Right pattern yet !*
+But, Small notice, Left/Right pattern work only in V0.3 !*

 - **pattern_bass** : *This will dictate the pattern of the vibration of the suit for the bass !
 To know all of the avaliable pattern, look down there !*
 - **pattern_other** : *Same, but for all of the other frequency.*